greenonline/UI_Better/README.md

 ### Term::UI bugs

-There is a bug or two in v0.50 of [Term::UI](https://perldoc.perl.org/5.12.2/Term::UI):
+There is a bug or two in v0.50 of [`Term::UI`](https://perldoc.perl.org/5.12.2/Term::UI):

+#### Bugs

+Issues, and errors, arising from inconsistencies in functionality, duplicated output and unusual conditions:

  - History inconsistency – index or selection
  - Duplicate history - two entries for each input
  - If no default is specified, hitting Enter causes error due to uninitialised variable, `$answer` in `split()`

+#### Enhancements

+Some of the features of `Term::UI` are lacking the ability to fine-tune their functionality:

+ - No option to check only the first word, of a multi-word input, against the valid choices provided
+   - Every word, on a multi-word input, is checked for validity
+ - No option to print choices on one line
+   - The choices are printed one-line per item, which can quickly "flood" the screen, if there are a large number of options
+ - No option to suppress printing of the choices
+   - The choices, if present, have to be display.
+The user may wish to suppress the automatic printing of these options, as they may be displayed elsewhere.

+In other words:

- - Every word, on a multi-word input, is checked for validity -> Enhancement: Check only the first word for validity and return all words if the first is valid.
+ - Enhancement: Check only the first word for validity and return all words if the first is valid.
- - No option to print choices on one line -> Enhancement: Add option to print choices on one line
+ - Enhancement: Add option to print choices on one line
+ - Enhancement: Add option to suppress the automatic printing of the choices

 ### Bug#1: History is incorrect/inconsistant